SanNet55/SanNet55/README.md

 # Hey, I'm Roberto (Beto) 👋

-I'm always looking for ways to learn something new and put it into practice.
-Whether it's networking, automation, Linux, or Python, I enjoy building labs and documenting what I learn so I can keep improving as an engineer.
+I enjoy learning new technologies and then putting them to work by building labs, documenting what I learn, and challenging myself with real-world scenarios.
+For me, the best way to learn is by doing.Whether it's networking, automation, Linux, or Python, I enjoy building labs and documenting what I learn so I can keep improving as an engineer.

 I earned my CCNA and I'm currently studying for my CCNP Enterprise while continuing to build my skills in Security+, Linux, Python, network automation, and Cisco Modeling Labs (CML).